-Alex, a Shareholder on the Wilentz Personal Injury team, has represented victims in complex litigation cases for over fourteen years.
-Similar to his approach to client relationships, Alex personally makes it his responsibility to stay informed of the latest legal developments and case decisions affecting the law.
-Alex believes that a commitment to mastering the facts and law in a particular matter translate to a greater opportunity for advantage for his clients.
+Alex Lyubarsky is a shareholder on the Personal Injury group at Wilentz, Goldman & Spitzer, P.A.
+He has represented victims in complex litigation cases for over fourteen years.
+Similar to his approach to client relationships, Mr. Lyubarsky makes it his responsibility to stay informed of the latest legal developments and case decisions affecting the law.
+He believes that a commitment to mastering the facts and law in a particular matter translate to a greater opportunity for advantage for his clients.

-At both the trial court and appellate level, Alex has litigated numerous personal injury cases including those arising from automobile accidents, medical malpractice, defective/unsafe products, slip and fall accidents, and workplace/construction incidents.
-As appellate counsel, Alex was instrumental in preserving significant victories for his clients:
+At both the trial court and appellate level, Mr. Lyubarsky has litigated numerous personal injury cases including those arising from automobile accidents, medical malpractice, defective/unsafe products, slip and fall accidents, and workplace/construction incidents.
+As appellate counsel, he was instrumental in preserving significant victories for his clients: